MrMimic/MEDOC/README.md

 * Check for bs4 and give command to install it
 * Build .so and .c files for cython functions

 ### Launch the programm

 Open file 'parameters.json' and change complete path value including your /home/xxx/...

-If your computer has 16Go or more of RAM, you can set '_insert_command_limit_' to '1000'.
+If your computer has 16Go or more of RAM, you can set '_insert_command_limit_' to '1000' of greater.

 Leave database name to '_pubmed_' but change the mySQL password to yours.

 Then, simply execute :

 	python3 file_execution.py

 ### Output